Guide to Work, Study, Travel and Living Abroad

 What is the Work and Holiday Visa Scheme in Australia?

-The reciprocal work and holiday scheme is a remarkable opportunity to travel in Australia, become immersed in the culture, and experience the work ethic.
-Maybe you have always dreamt of volunteering abroad, drinking pints in an Outback pub, or working in an office overlooking the Sydney Opera House?
-If so, you’ll be glad to hear the program permits U.S. citizens to legally work in Australia for up to 12 months in any occupation (as long as your time with any one company does not exceed six months).
+The reciprocal work and holiday scheme is a remarkable opportunity to travel to Australia, become immersed in the culture, and experience the work ethic.
+Have you always dreamt of volunteering abroad, drinking pints in an Outback pub, or working in an office overlooking the Sydney Opera House?
+If so, you'll be glad to hear the program permits U.S. citizens to legally work in Australia for up to 12 months in any occupation (as long as your time with any one company does not exceed six months).

-Palm Cove
+Palm Cove in Australia.

 Palm Cove: A gateway to the Great Barrier Reef.

-Koala park in Australia
+Koala park in Australia.

 Koala park.